 Lucian frowned.
 "A cage?"

 "Annwn was only a paradise for those who submitted their free will to it.
-For me it is a prison.
-I was not welcomed—I was bound.
+For me it was a prison.I submit to no one.Therefore, I was not welcomed—I was bound.
 For a mere human my power was too great.
-My hunger too wild, how dare i have dreams and ambitions.
-They feared what I might become… So they trapped me in the utter most void of this realm ."
+My hunger–too wild.
+How dare I have such dreams and ambitions.They feared what I might become… So they trapped me in the uttermost void of this realm ."

-Lucian's eyes widened.
+Lucian's eyes widened with disbelief.

-"Then… if you are trapped like you say you are, how am i here?"
+"Then… if you are trapped like you say you are, how am I here?"

-Kronen smiled—but there was no joy in it.
+Kronen smiled—but there was no joy in it.Only her lips curled; her eyes unmoved.

 Kronen's voice softened.

 "You are no mere mortal, Lucian.
 You are my kin.
-Made to suffer by the hands of those who rule over this world and yours.
+My blood.Made to suffer at the hands of those who rule over this world and yours.

-So I ask you, not as a goddess, but as your ancestor… will you take the mantle?
-Will you fight not just to survive—but to free me from this prison and so that we can exact our revenge on those that made us suffer.
+"So I ask you, not as a goddess, but as your ancestor… will you take up the mantle?
+Will you fight not just for your survival—will you fight to free me from this prison, and help me bring vengeance on those who made us suffer..

 Lucian met her gaze, his expression now calm and cold.
 His body still battered.

 "Are all goddesses full of shit or are you just the exception?"
+His tone, calculated and sarcastic.

 "My, my… when did you figure me out?" she purred, her voice shifting into something laced with amusement and cruelty.